-- (a) A Nurse Caregiver may take any annual leave, long service leave, accrued time off or time off in lieu to which he or she is then entitled, in lieu of or in conjunction with parental leave, provided that it does not extend the period to which the Nurse Caregiver is entitled under subclause (iii) hereof. - (b) Paid authorised absences other than those referred to in subclause (xiii)(i) above shall not be available to a Nurse Caregiver during his or her absence on parental leave.
+- (a) A Nurse Caregiver may take any annual leave, long service leave, accrued time off or time off in lieu to which they are then entitled, in lieu of or in conjunction with parental leave, provided that it does not extend the period to which the Nurse Caregiver is entitled under subclause (iii) hereof. - (b) Paid authorised absences other than those referred to in subclause (xiii)(i) above shall not be available to a Nurse Caregiver during their absence on parental leave.